aws-samples/amazon-congnito-user-pool-exporter/readme.md

-# Cognito Export
+# Pooltool.py: Cognito User Pool Exporter

-This script will export the cognito user pool to a CSV file.
-The CSV file can then be used to import the user pool to another instance of Congito.
+This script that leverages the AWS Boto API to export a cognito user pool to a CSV file.
+The CSV file can then be used to re-hydrate another Cognito user pool with users.

 # Requirements

 ## Python
 This CLI is built with Python 3.7.
-Install Python on your machine and install pip to get started
+Install Python on your machine and install pip to get started.

 ## PIP Requirements
 The requirements.txt file can be used to setup your Python environment via pip.
-Simply call pip install -r requirements.txt to install the pip requirements
+Simply call pip install -r requirements.txt to install the required modules.

 ## Install AWS CLI
 To use this script, you'll need to install the AWS CLI on your machine.
 Detailed instructions can be found here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html